teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

  > In presenting a realistic video golf game, one would, by definition, need golf courses, clubs, a selection menu, a golfer, a wind meter, etc. Sand traps and water hazards are a fact of life for golfers, real and virtual.
 The menu screens are standard to the video arcade game format, as are prompts showing the distance remaining to the hole.
 As such, the video display is afforded protection only from virtually identical copying. [*Incredible Tech. v.
 Virtual Tech.*](http://scholar.google.com/scholar_case?case=10633608556007842361).

 Condescending golf announcers are apparently *scènes à faire*.
 Any golf game can use condescending announcers, but they can't copy the identical condescending phrases.
-PGA Tour didn't copy the phrases:
+Fortunately for PGA Tour, it didn't copy the phrases:

 > "the fairway would be over there" and "I don't think that's going to help a whole lot" in PGA Tour versus "That can only hurt," "You've got to be kidding," and "You can lead a ball to water but ..." from the Golden Tee announcers. [*Incredible Tech. v.
 Virtual Tech.*](http://scholar.google.com/scholar_case?case=10633608556007842361).